cmas1/HolorLib/README.md

 ----------------

-## Ready to get started?
+## Ready to start?
-Ready to get started using HolorLib?
+Ready to start using HolorLib?
 The official HolorLib [documentation page](https://cmas1.github.io/HolorLib) contains information on the library and how to install it, tutorials and a list of classes and functions from the public API.
 ![](./docs/images/documentation.png)